biobakery/humann/doc/UserManual.md

 ### Tools for tables ###

-HUMAnN2 includes tools to be used with gene or pathway table files.
+HUMAnN2 includes tools to be used with gene, pathway, and taxonomic profile table files.

 #### 1. Split a table ####